Custom merchant page integration

 However, we expect that most merchants would choose standard merchant page integration.
 Also note that we offer a specific route for recurring payments.

 Mobile in-app payments

-Custom merchant payment integration is a great way to enable in-app payments in your Android or iOS app.
+Custom merchant payment integration can be used to enable in-app payments in your Android or iOS app.
 You will need to code your own payment experience that allows your customers to pay inside your mobile app.
-To do so you have access to the full Amazon Payment Services API -- via the custom merchant page integration route.
+To do so you have access to the full Amazon Payment Services API — via the custom merchant page integration route.